-Third-party colocation data centers have built their own infrastructure, but connect you to your private cloud.
-A colocation provider should also help you optimize your computing performance, prevent or minimize downtime and meet your security and compliance requirements.
-“Edge” data centers are particularly beneficial, located closer to your end-users, IT staff and customers at the edges of your network.
+Third-party colocation data centers have built their own infrastructure to help companies connect their private network to public cloud services.
+A colocation provider can also help them to optimize their computing performance, prevent or minimize costly downtime, and meet security and compliance requirements.
+For companies investing in internet of things (IoT) devices and delivering streaming content services, edge data centers are particularly beneficial since they’re located closer to end-users, IT personnel, and customers at the edges of their networks.

-The right mix of a multi-cloud strategy depends on having a thorough understanding of your goals and requirements.
-As of today, there are several best practices to follow within the big four needs in cloud computing: security, performance, connectivity and reliability.
+Developing the ideal cloud computing strategy depends on having a thorough understanding of a company’s goals and requirements.
+When making these tough decisions, there are several cloud computing best practices to follow within the four critical needs companies face: security, performance, connectivity, and reliability.

-Security – Data encryption for both in-transit and stationary data (end-to-end encryption) keeps critical information safe from leakage and theft.
-Privacy controls, including user data access and time limits on data storage limits your data exposure.
-Consistent vulnerability testing uncover weaknesses in your cloud infrastructure and processes.
-Systems and software security updates and patches strengthen identified vulnerabilities.
-And lastly, your website should have security certificates (SSL) to encrypt links between your web server and browsers.
+Data encryption for both in-transit and stationary data (end-to-end encryption) keeps critical information safe from leakage and breaches.
+Privacy controls, including user data access and time restrictions on data storage, limit data exposure.
+Encryption utilities like hardware security modules allow companies to establish even stronger encryption protections for data.
+Consistent vulnerability testing should be conducted to identify weaknesses in cloud infrastructure and processes.
+Systems and software security updates and patches need to be implemented consistently to strengthen identified vulnerabilities.
+And lastly, every company’s website should have security certificates (SSL) to encrypt links between its web server and browsers.